troglobit/troglobit.github.io/content/post/2019-08-05-basic-cgi-in-c-with-merecat-httpd.markdown

 make
 ```

-An stand-alone example prgram is built which we can install into the
+A stand-alone example program is built which we can install into the
 Merecat web root.
-Notice the name change to `index.cgi`, we dont't have
+Notice the name change to `index.cgi`, we don't have
 to use the `cgi-bin/` due to the CGI pattern we set up previously:

 ```